The backbone of successful and sustainable results is to have a successful and sustainable routine.

 We recommend choosing three to six options for each macronutrient.
 Feel free to rotate these sources weekly for variety!
 For your carbs, allocate half of your sources to veggies and the other half to denser sources such as fruit, oatmeal or sweet potatoes.
 This way you are providing yourself with options for different hunger levels, as well as including fiber and micronutrients in your diet.

 The infographic below is a helpful tool for choosing foods that satisfy each macro type.

 Once you’ve chosen your macros, use this WAG Grocery Planner to capture them so you can shop for just what you need!

 You’ve already chosen your macronutrients for the week.
 Now it’s time to build your plate!
-Start by picking a protein source, carb source, veggie source, and a fat source to build your plate.
+Start by picking a protein source, carb source, a veggie source, and a fat source to build your plate.

-The exact portions you choose are entirely up to you and based on your macronutrient needs but an easy way to start is to decide how many meals you enjoy eating per day.
+The exact portions you choose are entirely up to you and based on your macronutrient needs, but an easy way to start is to decide how many meals you enjoy eating per day.
 Then you can divide your macro totals by that number so you have X balanced meals per day.